The insights that can be gained from social media are an incredibly useful tool for marketers. How you can make the most of the data these provide?

-In order to personalise your marketing, you need data.
+In order to personalize your marketing, you need data.
 Specifically, you will need to gather as much information as possible about your audience, who they are, what they are interested in and what drives them to click a link, read an article, download a white paper or make a purchase.

 Social media insights can be incredibly valuable in this regard.
 Here is how your business can make the most of them: